Policies & Procedures

 Code of Conduct

-Manhattan College is committed to providing students and their families with the best information on financing alternatives available regarding student borrowing.
-In support of this, and in an effort to rule out any perceived or actual conflict of interest between Manhattan College employees and education loan lenders, Manhattan College has adopted the following code of conduct with respect to the Federal Family Education Loan (FFEL) and Private Education Loan Programs.
+Manhattan University is committed to providing students and their families with the best information on financing alternatives available regarding student borrowing.
+In support of this, and in an effort to rule out any perceived or actual conflict of interest between Manhattan University employees and education loan lenders, Manhattan University has adopted the following code of conduct with respect to the Federal Family Education Loan (FFEL) and Private Education Loan Programs.

 Note that this policy is intended to set forth policies and procedures pertaining to conduct of individuals processing and administering student loans.
 This Code of Conduct augments the existing institutional Conflict of Interest Policy.
 In areas where this policy is different from the institutional policy, this addendum is the controlling document of the two.